richiephang/depression-model/README.md

 <br/>
 <br/>

-This is a group assignment for WID3006 Machine Learning.
+This is a group assignment for Machine Learning subject.
 <br/>
 Feel free to look at the ML_FinalReport_BruhCode.pdf to have more information on the model.